Dibamidae: Dibamidae and its relationship with Squamata

 The relationship of Dibamidae with other Squamata (lizards and snakes) has a long history of phylogenetic studies in which the morphological characteristics are used to determine those relationships.
-Those analysis found close relationships between Dibamidae and all other lizards with elongated bodies, limb reduction and usually, a fossorial habit like amphisbaenians, snakes or fossorial skinks.
-In morphology based phylogenies, dibamids are sister taxa to amphisbaenians and the clade that includes amphisbaeninas and dibamids is sister to all snakes.
-The close relationships of this groups are the result of convergent evolution among this groups since some of the morphological traits have evolved independently in different groups.
+Those analyses found close relationships between Dibamidae and all other lizards with elongated bodies, limb reduction and usually, a fossorial habit like amphisbaenians, snakes or fossorial skinks.
+In morphology based phylogenies, dibamids are sister taxa to amphisbaenians and the clade that includes amphisbaenians and Dibamidae is sister to all snakes.
+The close relationships of this groups are the result of convergent evolution among these groups since some of the morphological traits have evolved independently in different groups.

 More recent phylogenies using DNA sequences of nuclear and mitochondrial genes include a large taxonomic sample of squamates and place dibamids as the sister group to all other lizards and snakes, or with Gekkota as the sister group to all other squamates.
-Phylogenetic evidence supports dimabids being the most basal squamates, being sister to all other lizards and snakes, and indicates that they diverged during the late Triassic, around 210 million years ago.
+Phylogenetic evidence supports dibamids being the most basal squamates, being sister to all other lizards and snakes, and indicates that they diverged during the late Triassic, around 210 million years ago.